Artist

 How much does Coldplay make in a year?

-Coldplay is modeled at $11M-$33M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Coldplay is estimated at $11M-$33M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Coldplay still make money?